Note: See below for specific “dress code” terms.

 - White Tie: Penguin-style tuxedos.
 You most likely won’t have to deal with this.
 For women, long elegant dresses (or equivalent).

-- Black Tie: Tuxedos for men, nice dresses (or equivalent) for women.
+- Black Tie: Tuxedos or nice dresses (or equivalent).

-- Formal Wear: Suits for men, nice dresses (or equivalent) for women.
+- Formal Wear: Suits or nice dresses (or equivalent).

-- Informal: Suits with no tie/jacket/etc for men, nice clothes for women.
+- Informal: Suits with no tie/jacket/etc or nice clothes.

-- Smart Casual: Nice shirts/etc for men, nice clothes for women.
+- Smart Casual: Nice shirts/etc or nice clothes.

 - Casual: Everyday wear.